Nets turn to Carlesimo, but for how long?

 Prokhorov did say that if the Nets do look for a new coach, he would be personally involved.
 He wouldn't discuss anyone by name, even joking he had never heard of Jackson, the 11-time champion coach.

-"Now P.J. is the head coach and if it becomes necessary, you know who the usual suspects are," Prokhorov told reporters at halftime of the Nets' 97-81 victory over Charlotte.
+"Now P.J. is the head coach and if it becomes necessary, you know who the usual suspects are," Prokhorov told reporters at halftime of the Nets' game against Charlotte.

 Johnson led the Nets to an 11-4 start, winning Eastern Conference coach of the month honors for November.
-But they were just 3-10 in December before Friday, had been blown out of their previous two games, and Prokhorov said the Nets were lacking team spirit.
+But they were just 3-10 in December, had been blown out of their last two games, and Prokhorov said the Nets were lacking team spirit.

 Still, deciding Johnson would be fired last week means Prokhorov had made up his mind even before the lackluster Christmas performance at home against Boston that preceded a rout Wednesday in Milwaukee.